Panorama red slope, © Robert Dieth www.dieth.com© Robert Dieth www.dieth.com

 Römisches Bühnentheater

-The Roman Theater in Mainz is one of the largest known stage constructions from antiquity north of the Alps.
-It was probably built in the 1st century AD and was located on the southern slope of the Kästrich, below the present-day citadel.
-With a stage width of about 42 meters and an auditorium with a diameter of 116 meters, it could accommodate around 10,000 people – an impressive dimension that underscores the importance of Mogontiacum, the Roman Mainz.
-Theaters like this were central places of public life in the Roman Empire and…
+The Roman Theater in Mainz is one of the largest ancient stage buildings north of the Alps.
+Built presumably in the 1st century AD, it was located on the southern slope of the Kästrich, below the present-day citadel.
+With a stage width of about 42 meters and an audience diameter of 116 meters, the theater could accommodate around 10,000 visitors – an impressive scale that clearly illustrates the importance of Mogontiacum, Roman Mainz.
+Theaters of this kind were central places of public life in the Roman Empire and reflected the…

 Fastnachtsbrunnen